-9) Primary (Blue) / Secondary IDE Connectors (40-1 pin IDE1/IDE2)
+9) Primary (Blue) / Secondary IDE Connectors (Two 40-1pin IDE)

-These connectors support the provided UltraDMA/100 IDE hard disk ribbon cable.
-Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector, and then connect the gray connector to your UltraDMA/100 slave device (hard disk drive) and the black connector to your UltraDMA/100 master device.
+These connectors support the provided IDE hard disk ribbon cable.
+Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector.
+Then connect the gray connector to your UltraDMA/100 slave device (hard disk drive) and the black connector to your UltraDMA/100 master device.
 It is recommended that non-UltraDMA/100 devices be connected to the secondary IDE connector.
-If you install two hard disks, you must configure the second drive to Slave mode by setting its jumper accordingly.
-Refer to your hard disk documentation for the jumper settings.
-BIOS now supports specific device bootup (see 4.4.1 Advanced CMOS Setup).
-(Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).
-If you have more than two UltraDMA/100 devices, you will need to purchase another UltraDMA/100 cable.
+If you install two hard disks, you must configure the second drive to Slave mode.
+Please refer to your hard disk documentation for the jumper settings.
+BIOS now supports specific device bootup (see 4.6 Boot Menu).
+(Pin 20 is removed to prevent wrong orientations).

-NOTE: The hole near the blue connector on the UltraDMA/100 cable is intentional.
 TIP: You may configure two hard disks to be both Masters with two ribbon cables - one for the primary IDE connector and another for the secondary IDE connector.
-You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through 4.4.1 Advanced CMOS Setup.
+You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through 4.6 Boot Menu.